-

 What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

-Mergers and acquisitions (“M&A”) in Taiwan are governed by the Business Mergers and Acquisitions Act (the “M&A Act”).
-For matters not specifically provided under the M&A Act:
+Mergers and acquisitions (“M&A”) in Taiwan are primarily governed by the Business Mergers and Acquisitions Act (the “M&A Act”) unless a highly regulated business sector, such as financial industry or telecommunication, is involved (see Highly Regulated Business Sector below).
+With regard to matters not specifically provided for under the M&A Act:

-- The Company Act governs the general corporate matters and supplement the procedures that are not otherwise provided under the M&A Act;
+- The Company Act governs general corporate matters and supplements the items that are not otherwise provided for under the M&A Act;

-- The Securities and Exchange Act governs the procedures if the target company or acquirer is a Taiwan company that attains public company status with the Financial Supervisory Commission (“FSC”) (hereinafter referred to as a “public company”, and those Taiwan companies that do not attain public company status are referred to as a “private company”).
-In addition, the following is a list of the key regulations applicable to M&A activities in Taiwan involving a public company:
+- The Securities and Exchange Act and the regulations promulgated thereunder govern the M&A procedures if the target company or acquirer is a public company, i.e., a company that attains public company status with the Financial Supervisory Commission (“FSC”) – which includes a foreign issuer.
+The following is a list of the key regulations promulgated under the Securities and Exchange Act that are applicable to M&A activities in Taiwan involving a public company:

 - Regulations Governing the Establishment and Related Matters of Special Committees of Public Companies for Merger/Consolidation and Acquisition;